Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Facilitating effective communication and collaboration with internal teams, external partners, and stakeholders to coordinate incident response efforts and enhance overall security posture.
   + Training and Skill Development
     + Providing continuous training and skill development for SOC personnel to ensure they are equipped with the knowledge and expertise required to effectively manage security operations.
-  + Incident Reporting and Analysis
-    + Documenting and analyzing security incidents to understand their root causes, patterns, and trends, and using this information to improve security controls and incident response processes.

 #### Common SOC Job Roles